gnikyt/gowith/README.md

 )
 ```

-The with statement is used to wrap the execution of code with methods defined by a object.
-This allows common try...except...finally usage patterns to be encapsulated for convenient reuse.
+The with statement is used to wrap the execution of code with methods defined by an object.
+This allows common tasks to be encapsulated for convenient reuse.

-A with statement is defined as followed: `gw.With([struct], [fn]);` (`With(ee EnterExiter, act func(er *EnterReturn) error) error`).
+A with statement is defined as followed: `gw.With([struct], [fn]);`.

+An API of: `With(ee EnterExiter, act func(er *EnterReturn) error) error`.

 The executation of a with statement is done as followed: